 This is one area where the Echo Plus looks to differ from the skills of the Echo.
 Thanks to the integrated ZigBee controller, it can control some smart home devices directly, meaning that setup for those devices is easier, cutting out the need to use the manufacturer's hub or app.

 Overall, it's really in the Alexa skills and the AI experience that the Echo still shines.
 Syncing with your calendar, checking the traffic, calling friends and families all fall into the Echo's remit thanks to Alexa.

 And once you're all setup with Alexa doing so much for you, you'll wonder why you struggled in the way you did before.

-The Amazon Echo with Alexa voice control is difficult to ignore thanks to its £90 asking price - remember, the 2014 model was £149! - and bevy of features.
+The Amazon Echo with Alexa voice control is difficult to ignore thanks to its (regularly discounted) £90 asking price - the 2014 model was £149 - and bevy of features.